kadinsayani/Famify/README.md

 # famify

-Web application for families with collaboration and interaction features including shared to-do lists and twitter like social media features
+Web app for families with collaboration and interaction features including shared lists and twitter like social media features.

 ## Starting the server